In this section, we have leaflets for the Early Pregnancy Unit. Please only read the materials on the advice of your clinician.

 The aims of the unit are to offer help and assistance with the pregnancy related problem you are experiencing ... read more

 A laparoscopy (also known as keyhole surgery) is performed under a general anaesthetic.
-3-4 half to one centimetre cuts are made in the abdomen which allows your surgeon to insert a small telescope so that he can see inside your abdomen and your reproductive organs directly.
-Your abdomen will be filled with gas to allow us some space to gain a clear picture and if necessary to treat any problems as agreed with you before your operation.
-Before you agree to surgery and sign your consent a surgeon will discuss what is planned (This is called an informed consent).
+3-4 small cuts (half to one centimetre in length) are made in the abdomen which allows your surgeon to insert a small telescope so that they can see inside your abdomen and your reproductive organs directly.
+Your abdomen will be filled with gas to allow us some space to gain a clear picture and if necessary, to treat any problems as agreed with you before your operation.
+Before you agree to surgery and sign your consent form, your surgeon will discuss what is planned (This is called an informed consent) ... read more

 We are sorry that your scan has shown that your pregnancy has ended and a diagnosis of a miscarriage has been made.
 Sadly, about one in four women lose their baby in early pregnancy.
 It may be that you have had very few or no symptoms at all, such as bleeding or pain, but this is not unusual in some types of miscarriage and you will have been given verbal information on how this treatment works and what to expect.
 This written information is for you to take home, please keep it somewhere safe, as you may want to look at it over the next few weeks ... read more

 Surgical management of miscarriage (SMM) is the medical term for removing any parts of your pregnancy that may remain in your womb following a miscarriage.
 This may include a small fetus, the pregnancy sac, placenta or tissue mixed with blood clots.
-This involves being admitted to hospital, usually the Day Surgery Unit, for part of the day ... read more
+This involves being admitted to the hospital, usually the Day Surgery Unit, for part of the day.
+In the past, it has also been known as an ERPC ... read more

 You have been recommended this as a form of management of an ectopic pregnancy.
 An ectopic pregnancy is a pregnancy growing outside the womb that poses significant threat to the mother’s life if it continues to grow.
 Methotrexate will stop the pregnancy cells from dividing which prevents the pregnancy from growing, reducing the risk of bleeding internally or rupturing the fallopian tube ... read more